prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 **Entry Conditions**

-The Bank Register page will be accessed through the :ref:`Bank Register Autocomplete Input <Autocomplete Inputs>` in the :ref:`Navigation Menu <Site Navigation Design>`.
-Submitting a valid Bank Account will direct the user to the Bank Register page for that Account.
+The Bank Journal page will be accessed through the :ref:`Bank Journal Autocomplete Input <Autocomplete Inputs>` in the :ref:`Navigation Menu <Site Navigation Design>`.
+Submitting a valid Bank Account will direct the user to the Bank Journal page for that Account.

 **Initial Conditions**